MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-capacity-required-service-resource.md

 ---
-title: Set the capacity required for a service or resource (Dynamics 365 for Customer Service) | MicrosoftDocs
+title: Set the capacity required for a service or resource (Dynamics 365 Customer Service) | MicrosoftDocs
-description: View how to set the capacity required for a service or resource in Dynamics 365 for Customer Service
+description: View how to set the capacity required for a service or resource in Dynamics 365 Customer Service
 keywords: Set the required capacity; Dynamics 365 for Customer Engagement; Customer Service
 author: anjgupta
 applies_to: